nicholas-long/environment/zet/20231005213930/README.md

 20231005211810 script to sync only markdown files from zk to github 20231005213930 list of cards in order
 20231006185420 awk and bash fzf scripts
-20231007033903 script to extract text from every second of a youtube video
+20231007033903 script to extract text from every second of youtube video frames
 ```

 ` zet/20231005213930/README.md `